Other / mixed grade configuration · Shreveport, LA

 What is the racial and ethnic makeup of Magnolia School of Excellence?

-The largest demographic group at Magnolia School of Excellence is African American at 87.0%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Magnolia School of Excellence is African American at 87.0% of enrollment, in Shreveport, LA.

 What is the Resource Investment Index for Magnolia School of Excellence?

-Magnolia School of Excellence has a Resource Investment Index of 49/100 (D) based on 3 factors: student-teacher ratio, AP course offerings, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Magnolia School of Excellence has a Resource Investment Index of 49/100 (higher reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, AP course offerings, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page